Django Interview Questions

 8 print("Username already exists.")

-18. How does the update_or_create() method work in Django’s ORM?
+918. How does the update_or_create() method work in Django's ORM?

+The update_or_create() method in Django ORM is used to either update an existing object or create a new one if it does not exist.
 It works by first searching for an object that matches the given lookup parameters.
 If found, it updates the fields provided in the defaults dictionary.
-If no matching object exists, it creates a new record with the combined lookup and default values.
+If no matching object exists, it creates a new record.

 Example: